 Rugs and carpets are havens for dust mites, a common allergy trigger.
 Vacuuming is a good first step to make sure these microscopic critters know they have nowhere to hide.
 During your annual deep cleaning, hang rugs on an outdoor clothesline and beat them to air them out and eliminate hard-to-reach allergens.

 This is also the time to spot clean wall-to-wall carpeting for a fresh, clean look.
-For a more thorough job, consider hiring a professional carpet cleaner.
+For a more thorough job, hire a professional carpet cleaner.
 Steam cleaning extends deeper into the carpet fibers where vacuuming can’t reach.
 Then, make weekly vacuuming a priority, so your carpet contributes less to your allergy symptoms in the coming months.